turboblack/DOS11_template_for_HamsterCMS/README.md

-# DOS11 appearance template for HamsterCMS without Bootstrap (386) simple clean code
+# DOS11 - its a DOS appearance template for HamsterCMS without Bootstrap (386) simple clean code

 HTML4 template with a design similar to DOS programs